 - Depression or stress leading to limited movement, hence getting caught in a cycle of pain, stress and limited pain management abilities.

 Arthritis Causes and Symptoms

 However, movements at the joints are exposed to innumerable stresses in day-to-day life.
 These stresses expose them to stretches, strains, actual injury, or indirect injuries by infection due to various microbes.
 Metabolic disorders may deposit chemical crystals at the joint site, or immune system dysfunction may cause localized tissue lesions due to antigen, antibody reactions.
 This is not the end of the list.
-Degenerative changes in the body due to ageing, etc., take their own toll, e.g., osteo-arthritis.
+Degenerative changes in the body due to aging, etc., take their own toll, e.g., osteoarthritis.
 Cancerous growths at the site or nearby are another cause of dysfunction and disability.
 Dysfunction and disability are not due to a specific cause or disease entity.
 One specific cause may co-exist with another non-specific one, actually related to some other organ dysfunction.

 Disease, dysfunction or disability of any of the areas mentioned above will cause pain, and maybe also swelling, disfigurement and loss of mobility.
-Some of the common symptoms for arthritis may includes this :
+Some of the common symptoms for arthritis may include this :